 Ones are reformers.
 They feel the world has serious problems – and it’s up to them to find solutions.
 They’ve got a strong sense of responsibility, value justice highly and feel compelled to campaign for change if something offends their sense of right and wrong.
 Ones can feel they’re never quite good enough.
 They have a tendency to avoid their own failings by imposing their high standards on everyone else.
-At worst, Ones can be self-righteous, judgemental and nitpicky.
+At worst, Ones can be self-righteous, judgmental and nitpicky.

 Famous Ones include Al Gore; Margaret Thatcher; Joan of Arc; Martha Stewart; Anna Wintour; Christine Lagarde.

 The path to slow: Ones can break out of their perfectionistic patterns of behaviour by recognising the achievements of themselves – and others.
 Try giving yourself a reward for a job well done and practise praising those around you rather than finding fault.
 Ask yourself: What would I do in this situation if I really thought I was good enough?
 Another challenge: try going for a week without a watch.

 Warm-hearted, empathetic and self-sacrificing, Twos tend to say things like, “Here – can I get that for you?”
 Twos find themselves compelled to do things for others in order to feel needed.
 Their biggest fear is that they’re not inherently lovable – so they end up trying to earn love by helping others.
 This can turn into people-pleasing, or the Two can develop resentment that their unselfish behaviour isn’t properly recognised and valued.